 If there’s a place in New York that can host any type of resident, it’s Long Island City.
 The neighborhood offers rooms for rent in a biggest American public housing complex, the Queensbridge Houses, just northwest from the terminus of the Queensboro Bridge.
 Roosevelt Island and Manhattan are just across the East River – take a car, subway, or a ferry, and you’ll be at the center of New York in less than 15 minutes.

-Industrial Blissville, mixed-use Newtown Creek, and Dutch Kills, historic Hunters Point, art-centered Astoria – choose houses for rent in Long Island City to your liking, the prices will be a pleasant surprise.
-Apartments for rent in Long Island City, New York, also come with gorgeous waterfront views – consider a place at Water Taxi Beach.
+Industrial Blissville, mixed-use Newtown Creek, and Dutch Kills, historic Hunters Point, art-centered Astoria – choose apartments for rent in Long Island City to your liking, the prices will be a pleasant surprise.
+High-rise homes for rent in Long Island City, New York, also come with gorgeous waterfront views – consider a place at Water Taxi Beach.